1 Nez Perce Tribe, Department of Fisheries Resources Management, P.O. Box 365, Lapwai, Idaho, 83540, USA

 3.1.3 State Process

 Estimated abundance (natural-log) trends for the seven state processes (xtT) estimated from the best fitting Snake River spring/summer Chinook Salmon model (grey shading represents 95% CI's).
+The blue line indicates the MARSS drift parameter and the estimated annual change in abundance across the 15 years of observations.

 Figure 3.1: Estimated abundance (natural-log) trends for the seven state processes (xtT) estimated from the best fitting Snake River spring/summer Chinook Salmon model (grey shading represents 95% CI’s).
+The blue line indicates the MARSS drift parameter and the estimated annual change in abundance across the 15 years of observations.

 3.1.4 Modeled Observations